michaelbourne/Custom-Icons-for-Elementor/README.txt

 == Upgrade Notice ==

 = 0.2.3 =
 Small fix for themes that were conflicting with custom icons being registered.
+Slight CSS change.

 = 0.2.1 =
 You MUST 'regen CSS' after this update.